lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 ```

 ### Calculate the hash
-Given the document, the recipient calculates the hash using the same algorithm:
+The recipient calculates the hash using the same algorithm against the receive document:

 ```
 $ openssl dgst -sha256 -binary -out msg.hash.1 msg.txt
 $
 ```

 ### Verify the signature
-Then the recipient takes the sender's public key information, newly calculated hash and the received signature to the utility to verify authenticity:
+Then the recipient takes the sender's public key information, newly calculated hash and the received signature to the utility to verify authenticity with 'pkeyutl' command with '-verify' option:

 ```console
 $ openssl pkeyutl -verify -pubin -inkey public_key.pem -in msg.hash.1 -sigfile msg.sig